 Miami Township is a community of contrasts with both a rural and urban mix.
 The township is located in the extreme south-central portion of Montgomery County, Ohio.
 The city of Miamisburg is located within Miami Township and occupies approximately 11 square miles.
 The unincorporated portion of Miami Township contains approximately 21 square miles of land.
 Miami Township is located just 11 miles from downtown Dayton and 41 miles from downtown Cincinnati.

 The central natural identifier of Miami Township is the Great Miami River, flowing from north to south through the western portion of the township.
-The eastern portion of the township can be readily identified by the location of Interstate Route 75 and the junction of Interstate Highway 75 and Interstate Highway 675.
-These two transportation corridors meet at the hub of the township’s commercial district, which is known as the location of the Dayton Mall.
+The eastern portion of the township can be readily identified by the location of Interstate 75 and the junction of Interstate 75 and Interstate 675.
+These two transportation corridors meet at the hub of the township’s commercial district, which is easily identifiable as the home of the Dayton Mall.

 General Trends & Census Information

-In 2009 / 2010 the Austin Center exit was completed which created additional growth and demand in Miami Township.
-This new intersection off of I-75 created additional development lots and saw a strong business growth associated.
+In 2009-2010 the Austin Center exit was completed which created additional growth and demand in Miami Township.
+This new intersection off I-75 created additional development lots and saw strong business growth.